 ‘Grey goods’ are goods that are genuine in that they have been manufactured by, or on behalf of, an official brand owner.
 However, the goods have not been authorised by the brand owner for sale.
 The market for these goods is known as...

-Investment fraud can take many different forms and can be through different mediums such as the internet or through brokers and agents amongst others.
+Investment fraud can take many different forms and can be carried out through different mediums, such as the internet or brokers and even qualified professionals such as financial advisers or accountants.
 The common feature is the targeting of an investor to try and convince them to part with their savings.
 This could be to invest in a company, a development or any supposed investment opportunity offering a high rate of return.
-This has been a classic feature seen in these frauds particularly since the interest rates for savings has been so low over the last few years.
+This is a feature seen in many fraud cases, particularly since the interest rates for savings have been so low over the last few years.

 Common types of investment fraud

 There are several types of investment fraud which we specialise in defending.
 These include: